dexter-xD/blink/docs/Template.md

 ## Introduction

-The template engine allows for dynamic HTML generation by combining static HTML with dynamic content.
+The Blink template engine allows for dynamic HTML generation by combining static HTML with dynamic content.
 It supports:

 - Variable replacement
 - Conditional blocks (if/else)